Can Large Language Models Understand Real-World Complex Instructions?: Conclusion

 \subsubsection{Data Source and Selected Tasks}

-To ensure that the evaluation data comes from real scenarios and to prevent the risk of data leakage, our data has the following sources: (1) \textbf{Real-world project requirements}, a series of projects in cooperation with enterprises, such as ChatPDF, industry information extraction, and audio summarization, etc. (2) \textbf{The usage logs$\footnote{After removing duplicates, there were about 90,000 user data.}$} of our implemented LLMs from six months.
-Finally, We include nine tasks, classified into six categories:
+When constructing the dataset, we take into account its \textit{coverage} and \textit{representativeness}.
+Regarding \textit{coverage}, we include common NLP tasks found in existing benchmarks~\cite{liang2022holistic}, while incorporating instructions with more complex task descriptions or input beyond those benchmarks.
+Moreover, we introduce specific tasks involving complex instructions, which align with common real-world applications for LLMs.
+Regarding \textit{representativeness}, instructions are gathered from 90,000 user interaction logs over six months with our implemented chatbot.
+Finally, we include nine tasks, classified into six categories:

 \textbf{Complex NLP Tasks.} Instructions concerning NLP tasks in real-world scenarios are more diverse and detailed~\cite{xu2023wizardlm} and contain noisy and long contexts~\cite{an2023eval} compared to academic datasets.
-Overall, we select the following tasks: (1)~\textit{Long Text Summarization.} requires to summarize the key points from multi-turn audio-converted long conversations.
-(2)~\textit{Long Text Closed-domain Question Answering} aims at answering a user query based on relevant text passages retrieved from PDF-converted text using BM25.
-(3) ~\textit{Long Text Keywords Extraction.} requires to generate keywords based on the context and OCR results of images from textbooks, or speech-to-text transcripts from online courses.
-(4)~\textit{Complex Information Extraction.} aims at retrieving specific information about specific objects from the given text and returning them in a predefined format.
+Overall, we choose four tasks commonly found in existing benchmarks~\cite{liang2022holistic}, enhancing them with more complex instructions and inputs beyond traditional benchmarks: \textit{long text summarization}, \textit{long text closed-domain question answering}, \textit{long text keywords extraction}, \textit{complex information extraction}.
+The details can be found in the Appendix.

 \textbf{Meta-prompt.} Researchers design elaborate prompts to leverage LLMs to construct datasets~\cite{xu2023wizardlm, honovich2022unnatural, qin2023toolllm}, which can be defined as \textit{Meta-prompts}~\cite{honovich2022unnatural}.
 These prompts generally have varied instructions, rich input topics, few-shot samples, clear format requirements and are unlikely to appear in the training samples.
-Therefore, we collect meta-prompts from various novel tasks such as dimension perception, instruction polishment, complex extraction, Stable Diffusion prompt generation, and taxonomy construction.
+Therefore, we collect prompts crafted by domain experts who focus on various real-world applications of LLMs, such as financial numerical reasoning and educational knowledge graph taxonomy construction, due to their high quality and origin in real-world scenarios.

 \textbf{Planning.} Many studies have designed prompts to mimic human thinking processes, guiding LLMs to perform reasoning and planning~\cite{yao2023react, liu2023agentbench}.
 These prompts often impose restrictions on callable functions, have clear format requirements, offer few-shot samples, and provide long contexts.
 Therefore, we collect prompts that require LLMs to complete planning tasks based on CN-DBpedia~\cite{xu2017cn}, fund knowledge base, and those from Langchain$\footnote{https://www.langchain.com/}$.
 Since smaller LLMs have limited planning capabilities~\cite{liu2023agentbench}, we solely evaluate the models' ability to perform single-step planning.